What do I do about problems with a neighbour tree?

 How to Resolve a Tree Issue with Your Neighbour

-How can you resolve a problem with the neighbour’s tree with your neighbour?
+First, be proactive!
 Talking to them directly is the most straightforward option, but if you don’t have a good relationship, it’s always advisable to have something in writing.
 The neighbour needs to be informed about the problem and given an opportunity to fix it.

 When a tree needs pruning, you may be able to come to a mutual agreement and share costs.
 For boundary trees in Ontario, any pruning or removal needs to be agreed upon by both of you.